V1dalTheAbidal/V1dalTheAbidal/README.md

 # 👋 Hello, World!
 I'm Dimitrios Vidalis

 Welcome to my GitHub profile!
-Here you can see some things about me!
+Here you can learn some things about me!
 ---

 ### 🚀 My Tech Toolbox